SubratShrestha/Notes/UNSW/20T2/1521Comp/FileHandling.md

 They can do everything that the libc versions can do, and some more like more friendly operations such as `fscanf()` and `fprintf()`.

+The errors in `libc` versions go to the global variable `errno`, and in the stdio versions, which use the libc versions, they have a function `perror` which reads from the global variable and prints it to stderr.

+The table of errno can be found with `man errno`, which has all the codes and text explanantions for them.

 Generally better to use these instead.